knyghtmare/Forward_They_Cried/README.md

 Forward They Cried is a UMC add-on for the turn-based strategy game, the [Battle for Wesnoth] [1].
 This is a single scenario campaign focusing on the Loyalists faction.
+The original author is Glowing Fish, but I have taken the task of maintaining it ever since it was this add-on was abandoned.

 'You are the leader of an advanced detachment that has been tasked with capturing a bridgehead while the main army prepares to attack.
 It should be a simple enough assignment.
 (Novice Level)'